Robochao/robochao.github.com/_posts/Life/2014-09-05-adventure-in-jury-duty.md

 OOPS.

-I made my way to the room and it turns out I wasn't needed for Jury Duty, so they sent me home and I got $5 in the mail a few weeks later.
+I made my way to the room and it turns out I wasn't needed for Jury Duty, and was out by 3 PM.
+They sent me home and I got $5 in the mail a few weeks later.

+$5 for 7 hours of waiting?
-I'd rather clean a house for that much money.
+I'd rather clean a house for that rate of money.